 Chimney stacks

 Repair category 2

-Notes Weathering/cracking is evident to the render finish of the stack.
+Notes The chimney stacks appear to be constructed of original materials and deterioration/vegetation growth is noted.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

 Roofing including roof space

 Repair category 2

-Notes There are chipped and uneven slates together with staining to roof timbers.
-A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-Regular maintenance is anticipated until replacement.
+Notes There are a number of chipped and slipped roof slates.
+A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary